The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 The Emotional Bridge

 Next, follow each example of hurt back into its roots in the past to all those times and circumstances when you felt the same way.
-Carefully scrutinize your childhood and examine your memories of painful events to discover what you were really feeling then.
+Carefully scrutinize your childhood and examine your memories of painful events to discover what you were really feeling then, as a child.

-Remember, your impulsive reactions to present injuries are the unconscious expression of the original emotions and fantasies you experienced, but suppressed, in childhood.
+Remember, your impulsive reactions to present injuries are an unconscious reaction to the original emotions and fantasies you experienced, but suppressed, in childhood.
+This is what is meant when someone is said to have overreacted: the person reacted to something said or done in the present that unleashed a hidden store of emotions from the past.

 (c)